-- Supplantation of existing funding and efforts, including costs otherwise necessary to operate a school without this grant; - Sub-grants to members of the partnership or other agencies.
-This includes minigrants, which are different than purchase service contracts; - Acquisition of equipment for administrative or personal use; - Acquisition of furniture (e.g., bookcases, chairs, desks, file cabinets, tables) unless an integral part of an equipment workstation or to provide reasonable accommodations to students with disabilities; - Food services/refreshments/banquets/meals; - Purchase or rental of space; - Remodeling which is not directly connected to accessibility to career pathways instruction or services; - Payment for memberships in professional organizations; - Pre-CTE educational activities other than outreach to students who may be interested in enrolling in CTE;
+- Supplanting of existing funding and efforts, including costs otherwise necessary to operate a school without this grant; - Sub-grants to members of the partnership or other agencies.
+This includes minigrants, which are different than purchase service contracts; - Acquisition of equipment for administrative or personal use; - Acquisition of furniture (e.g., bookcases, chairs, desks, file cabinets, tables) unless an integral part of an equipment workstation or to provide reasonable accommodations to students with disabilities; - Food services/refreshments/banquets/meals; - Purchase or rental of space; - Remodeling which is not directly connected to accessibility to career pathways instruction or services; - Payment for memberships in professional organizations; - Purchase of promotional favors, such as bumper stickers, pencils, pens, or Tshirts; - Subscriptions to journals or magazines;

-- Purchase of promotional favors, such as bumper stickers, pencils, pens, or Tshirts; - Subscriptions to journals or magazines; - Travel outside United States; - Any expenditure for students not enrolled in NYS Pathways in Technology programs, including career exploration; - Tuition for college-level remedial courses; and - The indirect costs of partner organizations.
+- Travel outside United States; - Any expenditure for students not enrolled in NYS P-TECH programs, including career exploration; - Tuition for college-level remedial courses; and - The indirect costs of partner organizations.